reecetech/ebs-bootstrap/README.md

 A potential way of operating `ebs-bootstrap` is through a `systemd` service.
 This is so we can configure it as a `oneshot` service type that executes after the file system is ready and after `clout-init.service` writes any config files to disk.
 The latter is essential as `ebs-bootstrap` consumes a config file that is located at `/etc/ebs-boostrap/config.yml` by default.

 `ExecStopPost=-...` con point towards a script that is executed when the `ebs-bootstrap` service exits on either success or failure.
-This is a suitable place to include logic to notify an engineer that the configured devices failed their relevant healthchecks and the underlying application failed to launch in the process.
+This is a suitable place to include logic to notify an individual that the configured devices failed their relevant healthchecks and the underlying application failed to launch in the process.

 ```ini
 [Unit]